Archive for the 'General' Category

 For the moment, I’m thinking of Matisse.
 I’m thinking of Mama and me working on the art lessons which I will be posting soon.
 The first set is ready and we’re working on the next set.
 These lessons are designed for the Adult Beginner and Mama is “testing” them out.

-Creativity comes into play each day as I pick out the colors for her small lap tray.
-It is a tray that may have been a wedding present to me and my first husband many years ago.
-It is teak?
+is teak?
 It is definitely Danish, thin and light and sturdy.
 It is perfect and easy to handle.
 I like choosing different cloth napkins from her collection and mine, too.
 The paper napkin goes under the pretty dishes – all coodinating colors.

 The day has come and gone.
 We’ll watch “Wife Swap” tonight.
 I’ve done the dishes (by hand) which is a simple pleasure because there are so few dishes to wash.
 I like the smell of the soap from Trader Joe’s.
 It is Lavender.
 Even it’s color is Lavender.
 I am grateful for this beautiful day of color and another opportunity to share it with Mama and of course, Molly Dog who will get further coverage in another section of this blog.